Bhind district

 Bhind district (/hi/) is a district in the Chambal division of the Indian state of Madhya Pradesh.
+The district headquarters is Bhind.

 History

 The region was originally held by the Bhadauria Rajputs (a branch of the Chahamanas of Shakambhari) for twenty-two generations.
 Bhind as a town was firstly established by the Maharaja of Bhadawar, Badan Singh Devju in the 16th century on the name of his spiritual master, Bhindi Rishi.
 The town firstly suffered pillage during the raid of Marathas under Bajirao I in 1737 A.D.
 Later in 1796 A.D., it was invaded by a Maratha general, Pragdas under Daulat Rao Sindhia of Gwalior State.
 The Raja of Bhadawar had to retire from his capital to Nowgawan.